Pump Up the Volume (song)

 "Pump Up the Volume" is the only single by British recording act MARRS.
-Recorded and released in 1987, it was a number-one hit in many countries and is regarded as a significant milestone in the development of British acid house music and music sampling.
+The song was written by Martyn Young and Steve Young, and produced by the former and John Fryer.
+It was recorded in 1987 and released on 3 August of the same year by 4AD, 4th & B'way, Island Records and PolyGram.
+The song was a number-one hit in many countries and is regarded as a significant milestone in the development of British house music and music sampling.
 The song derives its title directly from a lyrical sample from "I Know You Got Soul", a hit single by labelmates Eric B. & Rakim, released months prior in that same year.

-The single was the product of an uneasy collaboration between electronic group Colourbox and alternative rock band A.R.
+The single was the product of an uneasy collaboration between electronic group Colourbox and dream pop band A.R.
 Kane, two groups signed to the independent label 4AD.
-The link-up was suggested by label founder Ivo Watts-Russell after the two groups had independently sounded him out about the possibility of releasing a commercially oriented dance record, inspired by the American house music that was starting to make an impact on the UK chart.
-When the M|A|R|R|S project was first released early in 1987, the popularity of the style of the song had already started to grow.
+The A-side was written primarily by Colourbox, while the B-side "Anitina" was primarily an A.R.
+Kane creation.
+The link-up was suggested by label founder Ivo Watts-Russell after the two groups had independently suggested the possibility of releasing a commercial dance record, inspired by the American house music that was starting to make an impact on the UK chart.